Nevenall/ghosting-the-edge/manuscript.md

 Pilot 3, Shoot 3, Notice 3, Barrier 3, Hardening 3, Physique 3, Move 4, Stealth 2

-**Nose mounted MPD 50x Minigun on a swivel point** – +2 to A non-vehicle targets, or those not under hard cover.
+**Nose mounted MPD 50x Minigun on a swivel point**—+2 to A non-vehicle targets, or those not under hard cover.

-**Thermoptic Camouflage** – Activate Thermoptic invisibility at will.
+**Thermoptic Camouflage**—Activate Thermoptic invisibility at will.
 Get, at most, one free invoke per scene.

-**Vehicle Armor** **1 ¤** – Roll Physique to defend against an attack after failing with some other skill.
+**Vehicle Armor** **1 ¤**—Roll Physique to defend against an attack after failing with some other skill.

 **Autonomous** - The Shadow Dx can operate itself.